cs278/bank-modulus/README.md

 This library provides a simple class to perform bank account validation and normalisation, through the `BankModulus` class.

-By default the `BankModulus` class will use the most recent specification available, currently that is V3.90 issued by VocaLink.
+By default the `BankModulus` class will use the current modulus specification issued by VocaLink, the default specification factory will pick the correct specification based on the date.

 * `normalize(string &$sortCode, string &$accountNumber)`